American Christianity in 2025: A Critical Assessment

 The Historical Parallel

 Worship has become political theater.
-Sunday services feature more American flags than crosses, more political propaganda than gospel teaching.
+Sunday services feature more American flags than crosses, more partisan propaganda than gospel teaching.
+The “Sacred” is no longer found in the quiet of the sanctuary or the nuance of scripture—it is sought in the sovereignty of the leader and the victory of the party.

 The Moral Reckoning